alisaduncan/okta-express-api-quickstart/README.md

 # Express API Quickstart Sample Code for Integrating with Okta

-This repository contains a sample of protecting API endpoints using [Okta](https://www.okta.com/) in a [Node Express API](https://developer.okta.com/docs/guides/protect-your-api/nodeexpress/main/).
+This repository contains a sample of protecting API endpoints in a custom resource server using a custom authorization server in [Okta](https://www.okta.com/).
+The code example is a [Node Express API](https://developer.okta.com/docs/guides/protect-your-api/nodeexpress/main/).

 The sample uses the [Okta JWT Verifier SDK](https://github.com/okta/okta-jwt-verifier-js).
 Read more about getting started with Okta and authentication best practices on the [Okta Developer Portal](https://developer.okta.com).